Esther2015157/fitnessapp/README.md

 # Fitness App
 Description
 Fitness app is a web base application to help  you keep fit and healthy.
-These apps can be downloaded on mobile phones quite easily.
+These app can be downloaded on mobile phones quite easily.
 The aim of these app is to make your lifestyle healthier by tracking your  workout pattern.

 ## Available Scripts